sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 key = SRV6_MY_LOCATORS|locator_name
 ; field = value
-block_len = blen             ; bit length of block portion in address, default 32
-node_len = nlen              ; bit length of node ID portion in address, default 16 func_len = flen              ; bit length of function portion in address, default 16
+prefix = locator_prefix      ; ipv6 address that represents the locator, which is also the IPv6 prefix for all SIDs under the locator block_len = blen             ; bit length of block portion in address, default 32 node_len = nlen              ; bit length of node ID portion in address, default 16 func_len = flen              ; bit length of function portion in address, default 16